Posted on 6th September, 2017 by Nick Bowyer

 This gives us a new opportunity to engage with time-poor learners and those at an executive level who are more likely to watch a gripping drama than to use a piece of elearning.

 As the Anglo American case study shows, the film itself is really only the first step.
-Structured follow-on discussion and action-planning are essential as part of a blended learning solution, enabling the organisation to capitalise on that initial emotional engagement and use it to help drive meaningful action in the real world.
+Structured follow-on discussion and action-planning are essential as part of a blended learning solution, enabling the organization to capitalize on that initial emotional engagement and use it to help drive meaningful action in the real world.